World leaders mourn assassination of "friend" Shinzo Abe

 Mr. Biden added that gun violence "always leaves a deep scar" on affected communities, and "the United States stands with Japan in this moment of grief."

+The president also stopped at the Japanese ambassador's residence in Washington, D.C., Friday afternoon to leave a condolence note.
+A picture of the note was shared by a reporter traveling with the president.

-At the White House Friday morning, the president said he would be stopping by the Japanese Embassy on his way to the CIA to sign the condolence book.
-He said he tried to call Fumio Kishida, the prime minister of Japan, whom he referred to as a "very solid guy," and he referred to Japan as a "very stable ally."
+Mr Biden said earlier Friday that he tried to call Fumio Kishida, the prime minister of Japan, whom he referred to as a "very solid guy," and he referred to Japan as a "very stable ally."

 "Former Prime Minister Abe was devoted to both the country he served and the extraordinary alliance between the United States and Japan," Obama said in a statement.
 "I will always remember the work we did to strengthen our alliance, the moving experience of traveling to Hiroshima and Pearl Harbor together, and the grace he and his wife Akie Abe showed to me and Michelle.
 Michelle and I send our deepest condolences to the people of Japan who are very much in our thoughts at this painful moment."